bitifet/SmarkForm/docs/_component_types/type_list.md

 The List component in SmarkForm allows you to dynamically manage a list of items within your form.

+👉 All lists direct childs (before rendering) are considered *templates* with different *roles*.

-👉 It uses the content of the container element as a template for each item in the list.
+👉 Default role is "item", which is used as a template for each item in the list.
+This template is mandatory.

+👉 Other roles are "empty_list" (displayed when the list is empty) and, not yet implemented, "separator" and "last_separator".

 👉 Likewise [forms]({{ "component_types/type_form" | relative_url }}), *list*
 inputs can be created over any HTML tag1️⃣  **except for actual HTML form